InstaPig/Customer_Segmentation_RFM_Analysis/README.md

 # Customer Segmentation using RFM Analysis
+Customer segmentation is simply dividing the target market into smaller groups that have similar attributes or characteristics.
+This gives a business more ammunition to know clients at a more intimate level, thus able to offer much-needed competitive advantage in exploring new markets and products.

+It is also a given that Customer Experience will most likely improve because the understanding of customer needs and preferences affords you a better chance of serving clients better in comparison to an entity that is clueless about their client’s attributes.

-This workbook illustrate the RFM analysis for customer segmentation on online retail data.
+But how can we use a data-driven approach to do the customer segmentation for a business?
+This workbook will illustrate the RFM analysis for customer segmentation on online retail data to help you better understand everything beneath.

 <p align="center">
   <img width="600"  src="Plot/pie-segment-760.jpg">